Manny Pacquiao vs. Adrien Broner

 Manny Pacquiao vs. Adrien Broner, billed as Return to Vegas, was a boxing match for the WBA (Regular) welterweight championship.
 The event took place on January 19, 2019 at the MGM Grand Garden Arena in Las Vegas, Nevada.
 Pacquiao won the fight by unanimous decision and retained his WBA (Regular) welterweight title.
-The bout sold 400,000 pay-per-view (PPV) buys in the United States, earned an estimated in pay-per-view revenue.
+The bout sold 400,000 pay-per-view (PPV) buys in the United States, earning an estimated in pay-per-view revenue.
 The bout also produced a live gate of $6 million from 11,410 tickets sold and the final attendance was reported to be 13,025.

 Background

 After Pacquiao signed with Al Haymon in October 2018, reports circulated that Broner was the front-runner to face him in January 2019.
 Pacquiao confirmed on October 18 that the deal was almost complete.
 One month later on November 19, a press conference was held in New York City to confirm the fight between Pacquiao and Broner on January 19, 2019 for the WBA (Regular) welterweight title.
 Pacquiao reunited with long-time trainer Freddie Roach who supervised the whole training camp while Buboy Fernandez did the mitts and physical parts of the training due to Pacquiao's concern of Roach's health.
 The fight took place at the MGM Grand Garden Arena in Las Vegas, Nevada and was distributed by Showtime PPV.